Ri-Dearg/corona-tales/README.md

 - Infinite Scroll has been implemented to the site using [Infinite Scroll](https://infinite-scroll.com/).
 - Infinite Scroll is applied to story pages to create a social media-like feed.
 - The same preloader icon is used for loading new items.
-- On append re-initialising functions are fire by Infinite Scroll in order to ensure all features work correctly.
+- On append, re-initialising functions are fire by Infinite Scroll to ensure all features work correctly.
-- Initialising features have been grouped into two functions, based on whether they are required for all appended stories, or only stories on the profile page that require editing functions.
+- Initialising features have been grouped into two functions, based on whether they are required for all appended stories or only stories on the profile page that require editing functions.
 If a new function needs to be created, it can easily be slipped into one of the two grouped functions, and it will easily function correctly on all pages.
 - [Flask-Paginate](https://pythonhosted.org/Flask-paginate/) automatically provides the page list for the next set of items.

 ----